Pratik3524/Lingo/README.md

 <h1>Build a Duolingo Clone With Nextjs, React, Drizzle, Stripe (2024)</h1>
 <h3>This is a repository for a "Build a Duolingo Clone With Nextjs, React, Drizzle, Stripe (2024)</h3>
-Key Features:
+Key Features:\n
-- 🌐 Next.js 14 & server actions
+- 🌐 Next.js 14 & server actions\n
 - 🗣 AI Voices using Elevenlabs AI
 - 🎨 Beautiful component system using Shadcn UI
 - 🎭 Amazing characters thanks to KenneyNL